tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Completed a few more of the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** I was quite stumped by the Title Case a Sentence challenge – had to look at a couple hints in order to figure out what to do.

+### Day 26: November 27, 2018

+**Today's Progress:** Continued with the Basic Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Wow, this Falsey Bouncer challenge is a tough one.
+Tried so many things without making much progress, but I think the issue here is that I don't fully understand what makes something "falsey".
+Will need to come back to it tomorrow!